easybuilders/easybuild-tutorial/docs/index.md

     * we recommend [Lmod](https://lmod.readthedocs.io), a modern environment modules tool implemented in Lua
     * for more information on the environment modules tools supported by EasyBuild, see [here](https://easybuild.readthedocs.io/en/latest/Installation.html#required-modules-tool)

+## Practical information

+For the sake of this tutorial, you can:

+* use the `#tutorial` channel in the EasyBuild Slack for asking questions or getting help;
+* use *AWS Cloud9* for the hands-on exercises;
+* use the prepared container image through Docker or Singularity;

+Please see [this page](00_practical_information/README.md) for more details.

 ## Tutorial contents